msuhanov/regf/Windows registry file format specification.md

 ##### Layered keys
 Layered keys were introduced in Insider Preview builds of Windows 10 "Redstone 1".
 When a hive supports the layered keys feature, a kernel may treat some key nodes in a special way.

-When a kernel is accessing a key node treated as a part of a layered key, it builds a key node stack, including the key node being accessed, its parent key node and no more than 2 parent key nodes towards the root key node.
+When a kernel is accessing a key node treated as a part of a layered key, it builds a key node stack, including the key node being accessed, its parent key node and no more than 2 parent key nodes towards the registry root (crossing a mount point is possible).
 Then this stack is used to produce cumulative information about the layered key.
 For example, if you query the last written timestamp for a layered key, the most recent timestamp will be returned from the key node stack; if you enumerate key values for a layered key, key values from key nodes in the stack will be returned (except tombstone values; if there are two or more values with the same name in the key node stack, a value from a lower key node takes precedence).

 When the *Inherit class* field is set to 0, the layered key will have the same class name as the key node originally accessed by a kernel.
 Otherwise, the layered key will receive the same class name (possibly an empty class name) as an upper key node (from the stack) having the *Inherit class* field set to 0.